-For four decades, Steven Carlyle Cronig has represented developers, borrowers and commercial and private lenders in a variety of commercial real estate development transactions.
-His practice also includes advising individuals and businesses on the effects of climate change and rising sea levels on real estate development and lending.
+For over four decades, Steven Carlyle Cronig has represented domestic and international developers, borrowers, and commercial and private lenders in a wide variety of commercial real estate development transactions.

-Mr. Cronig works with developers and international investors on matters involving: acquisitions and dispositions of property; creation of development entities such as joint ventures, limited partnerships and REITs; preparation of plats, subdivision covenants, homeowners' association documents, condominium and fractional/timeshare declarations, and prospectuses.
-He also represents borrowers in closing construction and commercial loans; preparation of construction contracts; lien administration; and closing sales to end purchasers.
+Steve represents developers and international investors on matters involving acquisitions and dispositions of property; creation of development entities such as joint ventures, limited partnerships, and REITs; representation of family offices; preparation of condominium and fractional/timeshare declarations and disclosure documents, plats, subdivision covenants, and homeowners' association documents and commercial leasing.
+He also represents borrowers in closing construction and commercial loans, preparation of construction contracts, lien administration, and closing sales to development end purchasers.

-Mr. Cronig advises commercial and private lenders in connection with the structuring of new asset-secured loans, construction financing, mezzanine financing, the purchase of existing portfolio assets from other lenders, and participation agreements among consortia of lenders.
-He also advises on the administration of lender portfolio assets, including: negotiation and preparation of initial loan commitment letters, the review of title on behalf of lenders, the preparation of loan documentation and the closing of loan transactions, lender due diligence activities, construction loan administration and loan workout and disposition activities.
+He advises commercial and private lenders in connection with the structuring of new asset-secured loans, construction financing, mezzanine financing, the purchase of existing portfolio assets from other lenders, and participation agreements among consortia of lenders.
+Steve also counsels clients on the administration of lender portfolio assets, including negotiation and preparation of initial loan commitment letters, the review of title on behalf of lenders and purchasers, the preparation of loan documentation and the closing of loan transactions, lender due diligence activities, construction loan administration and loan workout and disposition activities.

 Honors & Awards

 - Selected by his peers for inclusion in The Best Lawyers in America© for Real Estate Law, 2023 – 2024

 - Holds the AV® Peer Review Rating from Martindale-Hubbell, its highest rating for ethics and legal ability